 Hidden Gems in Creative Covilhã

-Most tourists tend to stick to the areas around Lisbon and Porto and completely miss out on the rest of Portugal.
+Most tourists tend to stick to the areas around Lisbon and Porto and completely miss out on the rest of the country.
 I find this somewhat understandable, since you can easily spend a week exploring either district.
-Still, if you really want to catch a glimpse of Portugal’s full cultural spectrum, you can’t ignore some of the smaller cities.
+Still, if you really want to catch a glimpse of the full cultural spectrum and very best street art in Portugal, you can’t ignore some of the smaller cities.
 Covilhã is one of those hidden gems that takes you right to heart of Portugal’s creative potential.

 WOOL Urban Art Festival in Covilhã